chinmay2197/stripe-integration-api/README.md

 Backend api integration with stripe payment gateway

 # Dependencies
-* stripe account in test mode
+* stripe account test api keys
 * Go 1.17

 # To Build the project
 Go to project root dir and run
-* Go build && ./stripe-integration-api
+* go build && ./stripe-integration-api

 The api server will be started running on 8000 port